ait-energy/matsim-model-vienna/README.md

 - Müller, J., Straub, M., Naqvi, A.,  Richter, G., Peer, S., & Rudloff, C. (2021). *MATSim Model Vienna: Analyzing the Socioeconomic Impacts for Different Fleet Sizes and Pricing Schemes of Shared Autonomous Electric Vehicles*.
 Proceedings of the 100th Annual Meeting of the Transportation Research Board.
 Available on [ResearchGate](https://www.researchgate.net/publication/349212535_MATSim_Model_Vienna_Analyzing_the_Socioeconomic_Impacts_for_Different_Fleet_Sizes_and_Pricing_Schemes_of_Shared_Autonomous_Electric_Vehicles).

 ## License

 The open access MATSim Model Vienna is published under license [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0).
 You may use it for all non-commercial activities, and must give appropriate credit, provide a link to the license, and indicate if changes were made.

+## Contact

+If you have any questions, remarks, or even collaboration ideas, please get in touch: either via GitHub or via email to `markus.straub` or `johannes.mueller` (both ending on `ait.ac.at`).